-3. Click and drag to position the chest cursor in the middle of the chest.
-Position the upper cursor points above the junctions of the left and right humerus and scapula.
+Click and drag to position the chest cursor around the chest.
+Position the upper cursor points above the junctions of the left and right humerus and scapula, at the bottom of the chin.
 Position the bottom cursor points between the arms and torso, with the bottom edge barely enclosing the rib cage.